-Forecasts of load growth indicate that existing generating resources will be adequate through 2023 to maintain a 15% generation planning reserve margin.
-This is later than previous studies had indicated due to the incorporation of additional DSM measures, the institution of the solar feed-in-tariff, the addition of the

-South Energy Center and the Baseline Landfill purchase, PEF's assessment of the capacity gains from the CR-3 modifications into the System's Integrated Resource Plan ("IRP"), and more conservative customer growth and sales forecasts.
+Forecasts of load growth indicate that existing generating resources will be adequate through 2027 to maintain a 15% generation planning reserve margin.
+This is later than previous studies had indicated due to the incorporation of additional DSM measures, the institution of the solar FIT, the addition of the South Energy Center and the Baseline Landfill purchase, and more conservative customer growth and sales forecasts.
 Management's strategy to maintain competitive power costs is to maintain the System's status as a self-generating electric utility with a diverse fuel supply that is enhanced with an advantageous PPA portfolio and meets all environmental standards and expectations of the local community.
 The ability to be self-generating has proven itself to be a powerful hedge against market volatility while maximizing reliability for native load.
 Important aspects of this strategy are the management of potentially stranded costs, maintenance of adequate transmission capacity, use of financial as well as physical techniques to hedge fuel costs, and long-term management of pipeline and rail transportation contracts and capacity.